PaddockBux/NovaColumn-WebUI/README.md

 # NovaColumn_WebUI

-WebUI for NC using Python Flask and JS
+WebUI for NC using Python Flask and JS (CherryPy for production)